GenevieveDorrell/Carbon-FootPrint-Calucaltor/README.md

 -Contians the home html page.

 ## Testing-
-Each individual python file in the backend can be run as main to get automated unit testing. (ex. python Food.py)
+Each individual python file in the backend can be run as main to get automated unit testing. (ex. python Food.py) We did all user testing in google chrome so it is chrome compatable.
 ## Acknowledgments-
 The electricity and carbon estimations based on certain activities were based on the following sources: